zpl-c/tester/README.md

 }
 ```

-As you can see, this app defines 2 test modules called: `math` and `cool_stuff` respectively.
+As you can see, this app defines 2 test modules called: `math` and `cool_stuff`, respectively.

 Let's explore them!